Tomisato: Climate

 Tomisato has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
 The average annual temperature in Tomisato is 14.7 °C. The average annual rainfall is 1475 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 26.0 °C, and lowest in January, at around 4.4 °C.

 Demographics

 Per Japanese census data, the population of Tomisato has recently plateaued after several decades of strong growth.

 History

 During the Edo period, Tomisato was part of Shimōsa Province and was an area where the Tokugawa Shogunate had numerous ranches for raising horse.
-After the Meiji restoration, Tomisato Village was founded on April 1, 1889 within Inba District, Chiba Prefecture with the establishment of the modern municipalities system, and the government encouraged the settlement of the area by farmers.
+After the Meiji restoration, Tomisato Village was founded on April 1, 1889, within Inba District, Chiba Prefecture with the establishment of the modern municipalities system, and the government encouraged the settlement of the area by farmers.
 During the 1960s and 1970s, the village was the center of the Sanrizuka Struggle against the construction of the Narita International Airport.
-After then airport was completed, the population of the village grew rapidly.
-On April 1, 1985 it was elevated to town status, and later was elevated to city status on April 1, 2002.
+After the airport was completed, the population of the village grew rapidly.
+On April 1, 1985, it was elevated to town status, and later was elevated to city status on April 1, 2002.